AyseC/tabpfn-adversarial-robustness/README.md

 ##  Defense Mechanisms Against Adversarial Attacks

-We evaluated multiple defense strategies to mitigate adversarial attacks on TabPFN.
+Multiple defense strategies were evaluated to mitigate adversarial attacks on TabPFN.
 Among the tested approaches, **ensemble voting** proved to be the most effective and statistically significant defense for tabular data.

 - **Ensemble Voting (TabPFN + XGBoost + LightGBM):**